huglulu/node_item/README.md

 ## node_learn
-This part contains a Node Command Line Tool and node spiders, Help to master the basic knowledge of node.js.
+This part contains a Node Command Line Tool and node spiders and help to master the basic knowledge of node.js.